guychenya/chatguy/README.md

 npm run preview
 ```

+## Deployment

+The application is configured for easy deployment on Netlify.
+See the [Deployment Guide](DEPLOYMENT.md) for detailed instructions.

+## Contributing

+Contributions are welcome!
+Please read the [Contributing Guidelines](CONTRIBUTING.md) before submitting a pull request.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.